Computer Science (CMSI)

 CMSI 543 Agile Development and Project Management (3 semester hours)

 Design, development, and management issues of large-scale software systems which are reliable and maintainable, using methodologies applicable to evolving requirements through collaboration between self-organizing, cross-functional teams.
-A course project covers each step of the development process from the initial needs analysis and requirements specification through design and implementation.
-Tradeoffs between agile and older approaches, the impact of legacy systems, architectural representation issues, testing, project risk management, and emerging trends in software engineering such as model-driven engineering and aspect-oriented software development.
+A course project covers each step of the development process from the initial needs analysis and requirements specification through design, implementation, and deployment.
+Tradeoffs between current agile methods and older approaches, the impact of legacy systems, architectural representation issues, testing, project risk management, and emerging trends such as model-driven engineering and aspect-oriented software development are studied.

 CMSI 544 Engineering for Autonomy (3 semester hours)